 Historic Significance of the Woodward

 Research has shown that the Woodward is America’s Oldest Authentic 19th Century Theater still standing (there are no original pre-19th century theaters in America).
-Updated historical investigation has moved the first performance date in the Woodward Hall back to at least December 8-10th, 1851.
+Updated historical investigation has moved the first definitive event date in the Woodward Hall back to at least December 8-10, 1851, a lecture on electricity by Dr. J. F. Boynton.

 National Ranking of the Woodward